sazquatch17/motortowndedi/README.md

 - Make sure ports are correctly forwarded in Unraid.
 - Steam Guard codes may require interactive login using the container shell.
 (This could probably use a rework).
 - The `.env` file is already in the `.gitignore` so the changes will not be reflected if you update the repository.
+- If the `icon` file is not showed, change the path accordingly and recreate the container.

 ## 🙏 Credits
 This Docker is forked from sazquatch17, mattieserver, ich777, nodiaque, thank you for this wonderfull Docker.